Analysis | Just how ‘divisive’ are Biden’s executive actions, really?

 What it does: Makes climate change a central part of U.S. foreign and national security policy, and pauses new oil and natural gas leases on public lands or offshore waters.

-Support: A Pew poll last year showed 65 percent said the federal government is doing too little on climate change.
+Support: A Pew poll last year showed 65 percent of respondents said the federal government is doing too little on climate change.
 And a 2019 Washington Post-Kaiser Family Foundation poll showed majorities wanted to decrease fossil fuel extraction both on public lands and in coastal waters, with 8 in 10 either favoring a reduction or keeping things as they are.

 Preventing sexual and gender discrimination